 By default, the Vagrantfile and all other Vagrant specifics (like Puppet manifests) are placed in the root of a PyCharm project.
 Since this is not always desirable, the instance folder where PyCharm should look for Vagrantfile can be configured through the Vagrant page of the Settings:

 In the Vagrant page of the Settings, you can also manage Vagrant plugins.
 In the tab Plugins, use the toolbar buttons to install, uninstall and update plugins.

 You can also install licenses, for example, for the VMWare Fusion Provider which allows running Vagrant machines on VMWare.

 For each command, you should pass the provider to be used to Vagrant.
-To simplify this process and have PyCharm automatically add the provider name to every Vagrant command, specify the provider in the Vagrant page of the settings/preferences.
+To simplify this process and have PyCharm automatically add the provider name to every Vagrant command, specify the provider in the Vagrant page of the Settings.
 All providers installed on your machine, are available from the settings.
 Once selected, a provider will be used to execute all Vagrant commands in PyCharm:

 (Re-)provisioning a Vagrant machine

-Vagrantfile can contain a series of provisioners which can launch installation and configuration routines once a virtual machine is running.
+A Vagrantfile can contain a series of provisioners which can launch installation and configuration routines once a virtual machine is running.

 Themain menu command invokes the configured provisioners on an already running Vagrant machine, without having to first destroy the virtual machine.